An APC is the gold standard for dyslexia assessors, and illustrates a commitment to ongoing

 personalised recommendations detailing how to support the child.

-- be used as evidence for Disabled Students Allowance.
+- be used as evidence for Disabled Students Allowance in Further Education.

 No. If your child is having difficulties with reading and spelling, then you should seek support for them as soon as possible.
 Early intervention is key, and you do not need to wait for a diagnosis before your child gets support.

-Bucks Dyslexia does dyslexia assessments for children aged 8-15 years of age.
+Bucks Dyslexia carry out dyslexia assessments for children aged 8-15 years of age.
+8 years of age is considered the minimum age for a child to receive a reliable diagnosis of dyslexia.

 Age 8 onwards is a good age to get your child assessed.
 You will have information from your child’s early years development such as any difficulties they had writing their name, and their ability to sequence the alphabet using letters.
 You will also know if they had any difficulties remembering nursery rhythms.
 When the child is 8 years old, you will have a more solid view of your child’s reading and writing skills, primarily noting difficulties with reading and writing skills.